ljsinclair/featurebase-docs/old-backup/old-ingesters.md

 The SQL ingester uses a sql connection (via MSSQL, MySQL, or Postgres) to select data using the SQL CLI, and ingests the data into FeatureBase.
 It uses the SQL table column names as [header descriptions to specify how each field](/docs/community/com-ingest/com-ingest-manage) should be ingested, similar to the CSV Ingester.

-Use `molecula-consumer-sql -h` to list all available flags (or see table below).
+Use `./molecula-consumer-sql -h` to list all available flags (or see table below).
 A few sample configurations are noted below:

 ```shell
 molecula-consumer-sql \